 Tin Tin is tied up behind the big green fishing boat on the right (mooring) jetty.
 A jetty not even suitable for tugs.

 This old British Neco autopilot had worked a treat in Perth and thats why I kept it, then it got a gut-full of salt water on the south coast near Albany in a 50 Knot gale, but after 2000nm Ivan as we now call him was put back in to service and steered a fantastic course through some terrible conditions in Bass Straight in winds upto 55 knots, Ivan has a massive chain driven motor connected directly to the rudder, could steer a 100ft trawler.
 Not to bad for an old bugger.
 Ivan is lucky as he was on his last legs, he was named Ivan as when turned on he would start doing some mad deception legs without warning "the crazy Ivan from Red October".
 May need to to find a new head unit, but if you have a good Neco head unit send me an email I like old gear built to last.

 Refuge Cove a really protected bolt hole half way to Melbourne or Portland.
 Even calm enough to try fix my autopilot, you don't see the dozen loose ball bearing out of shot.

-It was blowing 25- 35 knots off the land lucky for Egki he was sick, looked like death warmed up as I would have preferred not to have to sail into these conditions normally.
+It was blowing 25- 35 knots off the headland of Wilson Prom, lucky for Egki he was sick.
+He looked like death warmed up, as I would have preferred not to have to sail into these conditions normally.
 Took several hours to beat into Refuge Cove.

 Portland is a great little town, one of the oldest settlements in Australia.
 It has a vast fishing history and is a very busy port shipping woodchip.